yassersouri/thomas-calibration/README.md

 The filter is designed so that it will ignore regions which are significantly wider that a pitch line.
 The filter is applied either horizontally or vertically.
 The width thus needs to be adjusted to reflect the its *width in the horizontal or vertical direction* as appropriate.
 The **local maximum** of the filter output is taken to identify *a pixel at the center of the line*.

-The filter is applied to the blue component of the image.
+The filter is applied to the **blue** component of the image.

+The adjacent pixels must also have a colour in the range expected for grass.
+For this the author suggests using a hue-based chroma-keyer.
+The keyer needs to merely indicate areas unlikely to be grass, so that immediately adjacent areas are not considered as possible lines.p

 ### The variant of Hough transform - Spatialised Hough transform